urbanairship/techladder/eng.md

 ### Teaching and Mentoring

-Defines, documents, and evolves best practices for development in their team's area of focus; shepherds and aids in development of new projects across the organization; provides training and mentoring for multiple team members; constantly working to improve process, remove roadblocks, and broaden the technical capabilities of their team
+Defines, documents, and evolves best practices for development in their team's area of focus; shepherds and aids in development of new projects across the organization; provides training and mentoring for multiple team members; constantly working to broaden the technical capabilities of their team

 ### Culture and Leadership